spring-attic/rest-shell/README.md

 The rest-shell provides the following commands:

 * `discover` - Find out what resources are available at the given URI.
 If no URI is given, use the baseUri.
-* `follow` - Set the baseUri and discover what resources are available at this new URI.
+* `follow` - Set the baseUri to the URI assigned to this given `rel` but do not discover resources.
+* `list` - Discover the resources available at the current baseUri.
 * `baseUri` - Set the base URI used for this point forward in the session.
 Relative URIs will be calculated relative to this setting.
 * `headers set` - Set an HTTP header by passing this command a `--name` and `--value` parameter.
 * `headers clear` - Clear all HTTP headers set in this session.